-Total cost of goods sold was \$5.02 million for the three months ended September 30, 2021 compared to \$4.20 million for the three months ended September 30, 2020, an increase of approximately \$820,000, or 20%.
+Total cost of goods sold was \$7.03 million for the three months ended December 31, 2021 compared to \$6.17 million for the three months ended December 31, 2020, a net increase of approximately \$866,000, or 14%.
+Total cost of goods sold was \$12.05 million for the six months ended December 31, 2021 compared to \$10.36 million for the six months ended December 31, 2020, an increase of approximately \$1.69 million, or 16%.
 Product line cost of goods sold is defined as product cost of goods sold in each of our Online Channels segment and Traditional segment excluding non-capitalized expenses from our manufacturing and production control departments, comprising personnel costs, depreciation, rent, utilities, and corporate overhead allocations; freight out; inventory write-offs; and other inventory adjustments, comprising costs of quality issues, and damaged goods.

-The increase in total cost of goods sold for the three months ended September 30, 2021 compared to the same period in 2020 was primarily due to increased sales of finished jewelry and loose jewels during the three months ended September 30, 2021, which reflect higher material and labor costs, in both our Online Channels segment and Traditional segment as a result of strong product demand during the quarter.
+The increase in total cost of goods sold for the three months ended December 31, 2021 compared to the same period in 2020 was primarily driven by increased sales of finished jewelry, which reflect higher material and labor costs, in our Online Channels segment as a result of strong demand during the calendar year-end 2021 holiday season.
+Our finished jewelry products cost more to produce due to higher material and labor costs when compared to the production of loose jewels.

-The net decrease in non-product line cost of goods sold for the three months ended September 30, 2021, comprises a \$282,000 lower change in other inventory adjustments principally relating to favorable changes in production standard cost variances compared to the three months ended September 30, 2020.
-This net decrease in non-product line cost of goods sold was offset in part related to an approximate \$152,000 change in inventory valuation adjustments primarily related to adverse changes in shrinkage and rework reserves, an approximate \$42,000 increase in freight out from increased shipments resulting from Online Channels segment sales growth during the quarter ended September 30, 2021 as well as an approximate \$13,000 increase in non-capitalized manufacturing and production control expenses principally due to the timing when work-in-process is received into inventory and overhead costs are allocated.
+The net increase in non-product line cost of goods sold for the three months ended December 31, 2021, comprises a \$390,000 higher change in other inventory adjustments principally related to unfavorable changes in production standard cost variances compared to the three months ended December 31, 2020.
+The net increase in non-product line cost of goods sold was also related to an approximate \$149,000 increase in freight out principally from increased shipments resulting from Online Channels segment sales growth during the three months ended December 31, 2021, as well as a reflection of the rising costs of freight overall during the period, and an approximate \$22,000 increase in non-capitalized manufacturing and production control expenses principally due to the timing of when work-in-process goods are received into inventory and overhead costs are allocated.
+These increases in non-product line cost of goods sold were offset in part by an approximate \$25,000 decrease in inventory write-offs primarily related to fewer additional reserves being required in the three months ended December 31, 2021, compared to those in the comparable prior year period.